uber/uReplicator/README.md

-# uMirrorMaker Quick Start

-## Overview
-uMirrorMaker provides the ability to replicate data cross-data center.
+uMirrorMaker provides the ability to replicate between Kafka clusters in other data centers.
 With uMirrorMaker, you can publish to multiple regional Kafka clusters and aggregate in aggregation Kafka cluster instead of publish to single Kafka cluster.
 Current MirrorMaker design is using the Kafka high level consumer to consume data from multiple regional kafka clusters and produce to aggregation kafka cluster, thus whenever a regional kafka broker is having issue, it will cause rebalancing happens across all the currently serving topics. uMirrorMaker introduces helix controller as MirrorMaker Controller and uses simple consumer in MirrorMaker Worker, which achieves the following goals: